alessio-bortolotti-heig/starwars_ascii_terminal/README.md

 ## Copyright Notice

-The ASCII art used in the `starwars.txt` file is created by Simon Jansen (C) 1997 - 2015.
+The ASCII art used in the `starwars.txt` file is created by Simon Jansen © 1997 - 2015.